intcreator/intcreator.com/public/data/pages/cv.md

 Gammex Games is the first thing I decided to call my personal business.
 My first idea was to have a website where people could play Flash games, similar to [onemorelevel.com](http://onemorelevel.com/).
 I didn't even use my real name for this site.
 I guess that's okay because I was only 15.

-Amazingly, the site I made is _still_ available [here](https://sites.google.com/site/gammexgames/).
+Amazingly, the site I made worked until around 2023.
+Google has stopped hosting classic sites, but you can see what it looked like [here](https://web.archive.org/web/20201103152431/https://sites.google.com/site/gammexgames/).
 I made that site in 2008, which was a long time ago.

 ## Gammesoft